royerdavid/Pokedex-KMP/README.md

 ## Future Improvements

+- Improve error handling to have more specific messages
+- Introduce a use cases layer
-- Create unit tests
+- Create unit tests for ViewModel
 - Put back the details screen from original Android project
 - Split the project in modules
-- Introduce a use cases layer
-- Improve error handling to have more specific messages